data-forge/data-forge-js/README.md

 ## Rolling window

-The `rollingWindow` function groups a `Series` or `DataFrame` into batches, this function however differs from `window` in that it *rolls* the *window* across data set *row-by-row* rather than batch-by-batch.
+The `rollingWindow` function groups a `Series` or `DataFrame` into batches, this function however differs from `window` in that it *rolls* the *window* across the sequence *row-by-row* rather than batch-by-batch.

 The `percentChange` function that is included in Data-Forge is probably the simplest example use of `rollingWindow`.
-It computes a new series with the percentage increase of each value in the source series.
+It computes a new series with the percentage increase of each subsquent value in the original series.

 The implementation of `percentChange` looks a bit like this:

 	var pctChangeSeries = sourceSeries.rollingWindow(2)
 		.asPairs()
-		.select(function (window, windowIndex) {
+		.select(function (pair) {
+			var window = pair[1];
 			var values = window.toArray();
 			var amountChange = values[1] - values[0]; // Compute amount of change.
 			var pctChange = amountChange / values[0]; // Compute % change.